manisgoyal/medial-og-submission/README.md

 # Medial Submission

 This is my submission to medial.app.
+I kinda liked the project so I might work on it to add templates, improve templates and add user templates along with color pickers.

 ## Features Added